Knightflare15/Tetris/MASTER_README.md

 Important ideas:

-- in-memory room registry;
+- The in-memory room registry is the active source of truth for running matches on this single backend instance.
-- room-to-socket mapping;
+- Room-to-socket mapping tells the backend which connection currently owns which player slot in which room.
-- disconnect grace period;
+- The disconnect grace period exists so temporary network drops do not immediately destroy a match.
-- room cleanup;
+- Room cleanup is necessary to stop abandoned rooms from consuming memory and CPU forever.
-- room snapshots.
+- Room snapshots are the server-produced public view of the current room state that gets sent to clients for rendering.

 The split is important: